Energy prices are increasing slightly from January

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go up slightly at the October 2025 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go up at the April 2026 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.
+If we launch a cheaper tariff, our customers can move to it any time with no exit fees.

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go up slightly at the October 2025 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go up at the April 2026 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.
+If we launch a cheaper tariff, our customers can move to it any time with no exit fees.

 Simple ways to manage your energy